 - Tenjin’s revenue is net(after 30% Apple/Google play store cut)

-- If you newly integrate our SDK and the app update is voluntary update, some of users don’t have Tenjin SDK yet.
+- If you newly integrate our SDK and the app update is voluntary, some users won’t have Tenjin SDK yet.
 In that case you won’t see all revenue in Tenjin.
 This should go away as time goes by.

 - The most common reason your User Acquisition dashboard may have an Unavailable Channel or Unavailable Campaign is because there is ad revenue that can’t be attributed to users of a specific channel or campaign.
 This happens when an ad network reports ad revenue for a specific country, but we don’t see any events from users in that country.